• This week your baby weighs in at 3.1 kg (6.8 lbs) and measures about 49 cm (19.5 in) long from head to toe.

 • As your baby sheds the lanugo and vernix caseosa, she will swallow them along with amniotic fluid.
 Once she’s born, she’ll dispose of them through her first bowel movement — black waste called meconium.

 Massage away your troubles

 Did you know that massages can provide relief from the headaches, shortness of breath, indigestion, lower back pain, sciatica, varicose veins, and swollen ankles of pregnancy?
-That’s got to sound good right about now.
-Have your partner give you a massage with our step-by-step guide!
 It will feel great now, and may come in handy during labour, too.

 You said it!
 Advice from real moms

 “Once you give birth, take advantage of people wanting to hold the baby and pick her up when she’s crying, and just rest!” – Melissa

 Have you thought about how you will push your baby out?
 If you picture the typical TV birth — on your back with your legs in stirrups, and a crowd of people chanting “push, push,” you may be surprised to learn that’s not the most effective approach.

 The first few weeks at home with your new baby can be a challenging time.
 It’s easy to feel overwhelmed when you are exhausted and caring for your newborn 24/7.

 Read more: Coming home: First weeks with your baby>